Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Introduction

+To summarize the story in this paper, we present the table in Figure \ref{Figure: Good table is win} illustrating the tangent-categorical properties a map can have and how they are incarnated in differential geometry, algebraic geometry, commutative algebras, and Cartesian differential categories.

-In this paper we assume that the reader is familiar with the basics of category theory, as well as some familiarity with at least the basic language of algebraic geometry at the level of ringed spaces and differential geometry on smooth manifolds.
+\textbf{Notation and Conventions}: In this paper we assume that the reader is familiar with the basics of category theory, as well as some familiarity with at least the basic language of algebraic geometry at the level of ringed spaces and differential geometry on smooth manifolds.
 We denote arbitrary categories using script-fonts such as $\Cscr$ or $\Dscr$.
-Named categories will generally be written in bold fonts (such as $\Set$ or $\mathbf{CRing}$ for example).
-When pertinent, for category $\Cscr$, we will also write $\Cscr_0$ for its class of objects and $\Cscr_1$ for its class morphisms.
-Objects will be denoted using capital Roman letter (such as $X, Y, Z, \cdots)$, while morphisms will generally be written with lower case Roman letters (such as $f, g, h, \cdots$).
+Named categories will generally be written in bold fonts, such as $\Set$ or $\mathbf{CRing}$ for example.
+When pertinent, for a category $\Cscr$, we will also write $\Cscr_0$ for its class of objects and $\Cscr_1$ for its class morphisms.
+Objects will be denoted using capital Roman letter, such as $X, Y, Z, \cdots$, while morphisms will generally be written with lower case Roman letters, such as $f, g, h, \cdots$.
 Identity morphisms are denoted as $\id_X$.
-Unlike other papers in the tangent category literature (which use diagrammatic order for composition), we write composition in the usual applicative convention using $\circ$.
-When composing natural transformations, we denote vertical composition using $\circ$ and horizontal composition using $\ast$.
+Unlike other papers in the tangent category literature (which use diagrammatic order for composition), we write composition in the usual applicative convention using $\circ$, i.e., via:

+When composing natural transformations, we denote vertical composition using $\circ$ and horizontal composition using $\ast$, i.e., by writing $\beta \circ \alpha$ for the composition: